 Could Jesus really have meant what He said?
 Does this mean Jesus viewed the coming of the Holy Spirit as more advantageous to us than His physical presence on earth?
 Absolutely.

-But we’ll talk about that tomorrow.
+But we’ll talk about that at another time.